exercism/javascript/concepts/array-analysis/about.md

 # About

-In JavaScript, instances of an `Array` are regular objects, decorated with lots of [useful methods][array-docs] from the `Array.prototype`.
+In JavaScript, instances of an [`Array`][arrays-concept] are regular objects, decorated with lots of [useful methods][array-docs].
+Many of the built-in functions that analyse the contents of an array, take a function that returns true or false as an argument.
+Such a function is called [`predicate`][predicate_in_programming]
 It includes the `length` property, as well as methods for traversing, analyzing and mutating the array.
 The array's elements are indexed properties of that array.
 Instead of manually iterating over those indexed properties, use array analysis.

 In general, using the abstractions/built-in methods is more idiomatic, readable and maintainable than using a `for` or `.forEach` equivalent.